 About the Artist

 Duncan Sherwood-Forbes (b.
 1989) is a multimedia artist and designer specializing in wire and figurative metalwork.
 Born and raised in Lincoln, Massachusetts, Sherwood-Forbes began honing his skills at the age of 14 during after school programs in figure drawing and cartooning at the nearby DeCordova Museum of Art.
-He was introduced to the wire work of Alexander Calder at the Putney School for the Arts in Vermont in 2006, where he also learned to weld – skills that he would further while an undergraduate majoring in sculpture at the Sam Fox School of Art and Design (Washington University in St. Louis), before becoming dissatisfied with the program leaving the school after his junior year with all foundational skills in place.
+He was introduced to the wire work of Alexander Calder at the Putney School for the Arts in Vermont in 2006, where he also learned to weld – skills that he would further while an undergraduate majoring in sculpture at the Sam Fox School of Art and Design (Washington University in St. Louis).
 Sherwood-Forbes continued to refine his work during the next decade, building a unique practice in his unusual media.

 When not creating his wire work, Sherwood-Forbes continues to draw from life and experiments with a wide range of media encompassing ceramics, poetry, drawing, and performance.